-You can download a 16-18 Bursary Application Form or pick up a paper copy from Student Services.
+You can download a 16-18 Bursary Application Form or pick up a paper copy from Customer Services.
 Funds are available on a first come first served basis and cannot be guaranteed.
 Check to see what support is available here with the 16 -18 Bursary Guidance Information.

 All students studying at Lackham should download a Lackham bursary form which can be found under Residential Bursaries below.

 If you are 19+ and your annual household income is £25000 or under, you could be eligible for assistance from our discretionary funds.
 Assistance may be available with travel, course related costs and childcare.

 If you take out an Advanced Learner Loan to pay your further education tuition fees, you can also apply to the means-tested 19+ Loans Bursary Fund.
 This can be used to help with travel, equipment and childcare and to pay for any additional learning support needs that you have.
 If you are eligible for an Advanced Learner Loan but choose not to take it out, you will not be able to apply to the 19+ loans bursary fund and no other support will be available.

 Please download a 19+ Bursary Application Form or pick up a copy from Customer Services.
 Funds are available on a first come first served basis and cannot be guaranteed.
 Check to see what support is available here for 19+ Bursary Guidance Information.